 What We Know We Don't Know: Introduction to Empirical Software Engineering

 Who should attend this talk: People interested in improving their practices.
 People interested in how we determine "best practices".
+Architects and managers who want to know the processes that produce the best software.

 Academic level: Beginner for academics.
 Intermediate for industry.